Bealby/Milestone-Project-2/README.md

 The aim of this website is to provide an insight into my Papa's life, Jack Fairfield, during his time in the second world war.
-During the war years Jack Fairfield wrote a journal about his time as a soldier serving under the Royal Army Ordinance Corp.
+During the war years Jack Fairfield wrote an exoansive journal about his time as a soldier serving under the Royal Army Ordinance Corp.
 The website will aim to entice a curiosity into Jack Fairfield's life and the desire to learn more.

-The website will be mainly for family and friends who have been very keen to learn more about Jack Fairfield's life.
-However as the website expands this interest can be expanded to Military Musuems
+The Website will be mainly for family and friends who have been very keen to learn more about Jack Fairfield's life and as the Website expands this interest can be expanded to Military Musuems.

 ## DEMO